samuveth/fungibles/README.md

 Fungibles.art

-Manage all your ERC-20i tokens in one place. fungibles.art is a platform for creating and managing fungible tokens on the Base network.
+Manage all your ERC-20i tokens in one place.